Balkghar/2023-BDR-Projet/readme.md

 5. Execute the SQL script create.sql and insert.sql in the Code/src/sql_scripts folder to create the database tables and insert the template data
 6. Open the browser and navigate to http://localhost/

+`sudo chown -R www-data:www-data images` # change owership of the images folder to www-data `find images -type d -exec chmod 775 {} ` # change all the directories to 775 (write for user & group www-data, read for others)
+`find images -type f -exec chmod 664 {} ` # To change all the files to 664 (write for user & group www-data, read for others)

 ### Stop the app: